mminer/code2html/README.md

 The directory of files to convert should be named `in`.
 The output is written to a directory named `out`.
 Before running this script, customize `template.html` as desired.

-## TODO

-- allow input and output folder to be customized
-- allow additional directories and file patterns to be ignored
-- provide control over which Pygments stylesheet is used (currently it's hardcoded to the `colorful` CSS)